 - 1. Research on the characterisation of how different radio devices are used by children (types of devices, frequency and duration of use, depending on age, etc.). - 2.
-Research on the actual exposure of children to radiofrequencies when using radio devices (tablets, telephones, etc.). - 3.
-Research on the characterisation of human exposure in the context of cumulative exposure: PLC, new communication technologies, connected objects, autonomous and connected transport, etc.).
+Research on the specific nature of actual exposure of children and pregnant women to radiofrequencies when using radio devices (tablets, telephones, etc.). - Research on the characterisation of human exposure in the context of cumulative exposure: PLC, new communication technologies, connected objects, autonomous and connected transport, etc.